HadikhaThaskeen/MYSQL/README.md

 2.created a new table named “Orders” in the Sales database with columns: (Order_Id, Customer_name, Product_Category, Ordered_item, Contact_No).

-3. Added a new column named “order_quantity” to the orders table.
+3.Added a new column named “order_quantity” to the orders table.

 4.Renamed the orders table to the sales_orders table.